WellingtonFidelis/django_backend_test/README.md

 ---
 # :satisfied: Sobre o projeto
-This project was created to use with apps tests, always that need a backend.
-This sketch was based at Udemy courses and documentation of all frameworks used.
+This project was created to use with apps tests, always that need a backend made with Python.
+This sketch was based at Udemy course and documentation of all frameworks used.

 ---
 # :panda_face: Layout